-This week I had an eye-opening conversation with a French friend and fellow entrepreneur who has been valiantly battling stage IV cancer for the past year.
+This week I had an eye-opening conversation with a French friend and fellow entrepreneur, Eric Tiertant, who has been valiantly battling stage IV cancer for the past year.
 The subject in this case, was not his illness, but his vision.
 As we talked about the workshops he did for large companies to train their sales, customer service, and management teams, he intimated something I found both simple and profound, so I wanted to share it here.
 This is the story he told:

 I can't tell you how many times I have gone into a company to work with management teams and when I ask what their concerns or problems are, among all the things they list from personnel issues, to missed goals, to needing to grow faster, they inevitably tell me that there are always problems that come up each day that they don't have the manpower or resources to resolve.
 They then tell me they want to know how to avoid this kind of issue, and I ask them:

 When is the last time that you woke up in the morning, feeling completely refreshed, opened the window to see the sun shining and the temperature perfect?
 Then you went down to get breakfast, had something delicious, left for the office, hit absolutely no traffic, got to work early, and someone had put a coffee on your desk, just the way you like it?
 Can I see a show of hands for anyone who can remember when that day was?